How to have a wedding on the Isle of Harris or the Isle of Lewis

 The perfect wedding location in Scotland for romantic couples

 The Isle of Harris in the south and the Isle of Lewis in the north, in the Outer Hebrides may sound separate, but they are actually two parts of one island.
-Who knows how this happened?
-Perhaps it was because different clans ruled each island in the past,, or perhaps it’s because their landscapes are so different from each other.

 Check out the location of the two main wedding venues in the Outer Hebrides: Lews Castle and Talla Na Mara